Slay the energy vampires at your school by doing an Energy Audit!

 - Replacing incandescent light bulbs with LED light bulbs

-- Install motion activated light switches
+- Put in motion activated light switches

 Watch these two short videos to learn why it’s important to reduce energy consumption!